How Much Does a Flat Roof Extension Cost?

 Q: Can a flat roof be repaired?

 A: The majority of flat roofs can be repaired quite easily by a professional.
 Some flat roof repairs are quite simple and could be completed as a DIY project.
-This is providing that the damage or problem is only minor as some repairs may require a complete roof replacement.
+This is provided that the damage or problem is only minor, as some severe issues may require a complete roof replacement.

 However, small leaks, small holes, flashing damage and blisters will only require you to remove debris and clean the affected area before applying new material to patch it up.